stashgg/stash-playground/README.md

 ## Backend examples

 Some Stash integrations require you to build APIs into your backend.
-These are often used to notify Stash that we can charge a player, or for you to grant players purchased products.
+These are often used to notify Stash so that we can charge a player, or for you to grant players purchased products.
 The backend examples cover different frameworks for building these APIs and integrating with Stash.
 It's possible you have related logic in place already.

 ## Frontend examples